Josh5To/EFTBot/README.md

 ~ammochart gives you an image of NoFoodAfterMidnight's ammo damage chart

 ~noobammo will provide a more streamlined ammo chart by u/Rune_Master

+Message me on twitter for link to bot. it's being hosted on my pi so I'll take requests on a server by server basis.